mwaskom/PyROI/doc/source/config_doc.rst

 This is a skeleton config file for the PyROI package.
-It consists of several sections where you first specify the elements of your ROI analysis and then you give information about your first-level design and directory structure so the program knows what to look for and where to find it.
+It consists of several sections where you first specify the elements of your ROI analysis and then give information about your first-level design and directory structure so the program knows what to look for and where to find it.